 Perfect for families or those who want to tap into their inner child, Castlecomer Discovery Park offers visitors a fun little adventure above the treetops.
 There are so many fun things to do in this park both for adults and kids.
 The park features Ireland’s longest over the water zipline, climbing courses, and an elf and fairy village.
 You can also take workshops to learn about mining and the history of the local area.
 You don’t have to be a kid to enjoy this wonderful whimsical park.

-I tried my hand at both canoeing in a typical Canadian canoe and archery.
-I thoroughly enjoyed both.
+We tried our hands at both canoeing in a typical Canadian canoe and archery.
+We thoroughly enjoyed both.
 It was so relaxing to canoe in a picturesque lake set in a beautiful woodland setting.
 You can also admire the backdrop of the beautiful recently restored 17th century stone bridge with a family of swans swimming underneath.
-It was the perfect chance to just sit back, relax and enjoy the beauty of the nature surrounding me.
+It was the perfect chance to just sit back, relax and enjoy the beauty of the nature surrounding us.
 Added bonus was getting to fit some exercise in!

-I also got to unleash my inner Robin Hood with an archery session.
+We also got to unleash the inner Robin Hood in us with an archery session.
 There are bows for both adults and children and each station can take up to 4 people.
 You get 5 arrows each and a half hour to hit the bullseye.
 Once your 5 arrows are shot you will have to wait until the other groups have finished before everyone can collect their arrows to begin again in their allocated half hour time slot.
 I can’t say that I was a natural but with a bit of practice I started to actually hit the target so I was happy.
-Most importantly I had so much fun and it was the perfect way to end my incredible weekend in Kilkenny.
+Mister Lavin was much better.
+Most importantly we had so much fun and it was the perfect way to end an incredible weekend in Kilkenny.

-*DISCLAIMER: I was invited to explore Kilkenny with Visit Kilkenny so my stay at the Lyrath Estate and all meals and activities were included on my press trip.
-However I will only ever recommend things to you guys that I absolutely love and would happily pay for myself.
-All opinions are my own.
+*DISCLAIMER: We were invited to explore Kilkenny with Visit Kilkenny so our stay at the Lyrath Estate and all meals and activities were included on our press trip.
+However we will only ever recommend things to you guys that we absolutely love and would happily pay for ourselves.
+All opinions are our own.
+This post also contains affiliate links meaning that if you book through one of our links we will earn a small commission at absolutely no extra cost to you.
+These links help us to keep this blog running and produce informative travel guides to help you plan your trips.Shop the look

 Shop the look